-The computations of Tables 3 and 4 are based on the following assumptions.
-First, assuming that probabilities remain constant over time $(m \rightarrow \infty)$, the transition matrix comprised of the nine transition probabilities for the years 1985, 1990, 1995, and 2000 converges on the probability matrix A. Having obtained A, the probability vector ω that satisfies $\xi P = \xi$ can be computed.
-This is assumed to represent E, U, and N in the steady state (steady-state unemployment rate: U/E + U).
-For prior research using this method, see Kuhn and Schuetze (2001).
+The computations of Table 3 and Table 4 are based on the following assumptions.
+First, assuming that probabilities remain constant over time $(m \to \infty)$, the transition matrix comprised of the nine transition probabilities for the years 1985, 1990, 1995 and 2000 converges on the a probability matrix A. Having obtained A, the probability

-^{35.} Here, ω is the normalized random vector the sum of whose elements is one, and it is a unique vector in that sense.
+35 Here. ω is the normalized random vector the sum of whose elements is 1, and it is an unique vector in that sense.